liferay/liferay-docs/discover/portal/articles-dxp/06-setting-up-liferay/instance-settings/04-saml.markdown

 Many of these steps are similar to the ones for setting Liferay up to act as a SAML Identity Provider.
-A single Liferay instance can be configured as a SAML Identity Provider *or* as a SAML Service Provider but not as both.
+A single Liferay instance can be configured as a SAML Identify Provider *or* as a SAML Service Provider but not as both.
 If you already set up one Liferay instance as a SAML Identity Provider, use a *different* Liferay instance as a SAML Service Provider